With this one, the series arrives on the Sega Genesis with a bang. I found this game

 I defeat his first form more easily than I usually do in these games, but he isn't done yet.
 Oh no.

 The second form is some kind of flying magician, almost a Reaper 2.0.
 This fight is a matter of learning his patterns and avoiding them.
-Protip: Eric's charged jump-attack lays waste to this form.
+Eric's charged jump-attack lays waste to this form.

 Get him against the side of the screen and it's possible to up-stab about half of his life away before he gets out of your combo.